 5. Integrate a desk.
 A desk and your books in one place make for a great pairing.
 By leaving a flat surface in your built-in bookcase to set up a computer and space below to slide in a chair, you can deftly create a home office, a major plus for anyone with a hybrid or permanent work-from-home setup.

 6. Add a reading nook.
 A window seat between two bookcases makes for an easy reading setup.
 For extra storage, choose a window seat that can be opened as if it were a large trunk.

 7. Add a splash of color.
 If you prefer white walls and furniture, you can still add some color to your room by filling a bookshelf with colorful books.
 Switch out the books for more or less color depending on your mood.

 8. Highlight the hallway.
 If you have a wider hall, lining it with bookshelves frees up walls in other rooms.
 Try filling all the shelves with only books to reinforce your bookworm status.

 9. Remember that sometimes smaller is better.
-If you don’t have the money or space for a large built-in bookcase, a small, low shelving unit can do the trick.
+If you don’t have the money or space for a large built-in bookshelf, a small, low shelving unit can do the trick.
 Style it with your favorite vintage treasures.
 Stack books both vertically and horizontally for an effortless sense of style.

 10. Be open to the possibilities.
 If you want a less traditional look for your bookshelves, consider a series of open shelves.
 They provide just as much space for storing books, but feel lighter and tend to work well in modern homes.